flutter-all-playground/animations/README.md

-# masterclass_animations
+# animations

-A new Flutter project.
+Animations Flutter samples.

 ## Getting Started

+Run flutter create . to create all needs directories

 This project is a starting point for a Flutter application.